-The resource owner client(s) interacts with the authorization function via CAPIF-8.
-The resource owner communicates with the authorization function to provide and revoke resource owner consent.
+The resource owner client(s) interacts with the authorization function in the CAPIF core function via CAPIF-8.
+The resource owner communicates with the authorization function in the CAPIF core function to provide and revoke resource owner consent.
 The resource owner interactions are supported via a resource owner client, which is a client-side entity.

-The API exposing function (e.g NEF) acts as a resource owner consent enforcement point as specified in 3GPP TS 33.501 [8] and interacts with the authorization function via CAPIF-9.
-The API exposing function can retrieve the resource owner consent parameters from.the authorization function.
+The API exposing function (e.g NEF) acts as a resource owner consent enforcement point as specified in 3GPP TS 33.501 [8] and interacts with the authorization function in the CAPIF core function via CAPIF-3.
+The API exposing function can retrieve the resource owner consent parameters from the authorization function.

-The API invoker interacts with authorization function via CAPIF-10/CAPIF-10e.
+The API invoker interacts with authorization function in the CAPIF core function via CAPIF-1/CAPIF-1e.